urbit/urbit/pkg/landscape/CONTRIBUTING.md

 ## Introduction

-Thanks for your interest in contributing to the Urbit interface.
+Thanks for your interest in contributing to Landscape.
 This section specifically focuses on Landscape development.
 Landscape lets you integrate your ship with front-end web applications accessed through the browser.
 It has a core set of applications that accept contributions.

 Related to Landscape is [Gall][gall], the Arvo vane that controls userspace applications.
 Landscape applications will usually make good use of Gall, but